 Hilton Conquistador Golf & Tennis Resort

-The Hilton Conquistador is another large resort in Tucson providing much of what the other two hotels mentioned above provide – golf, pools and expansive views.
+The Hilton Conquistador is another large hotels in Tucson providing much of what the other two hotels mentioned above provide – golf, pools and expansive views.
 However, I have to say this was one of our favorites for many reasons.
 The hotel itself is quite large, spreading out over 500 acres, however, it doesn’t feel sprawling and as massive like some resorts.
 It did not feel like you had to walk for ages to access services, rooms, pools, etc. I loved the Spanish/Sonoran vibe of the hotel, which made it feel more like a boutique hotel than one with more than 400 rooms.

 In addition to the grounds, there are also plenty of family friendly activities on offer here including yoga sessions, pool games and more on the weekly activity schedule.
 The hotel mentioned that they were soon to be opening their horse stables again as well for on-site guided rides.
 This would be high on our to do list if it’s on offer.
 The Hilton also offers a flute session, however in the evening.
 We were unable to witness it, but I bet it is the perfect way to relax after a day in the sun.
 The Hilton Conquistador is a perfect hotel for a couples weekend retreat or as a base for exploring Tucson with the entire family.